Mike Myer gets his marching orders (with 8/20 update)

 Earlier in week, Molly Ball who writes for The Atlantic, received a copy of the Republican talking points following President Trump's news conference about Charlottesville.
 She explained:

 Every day, the White House communications office sends official talking points to Republican members of Congress.
-These communiqués help the GOP stay . . .
+These communiqués help . . .